-The older you get, the more likely it is you’ll get rotator cuff tendinopathy, or tendinosis.
+The older you get, the more likely it is you’ll get rotator cuff tendinopathy (sometimes called tendinosis or tendinitis).
 This type of shoulder pain is more common if you’re over age 30.
 If not treated, it can lead to stiffness or weakness in your shoulder.
-Most of the time, it’s easily treated.
+It usually responds well to conservative therapies, but if not treated it can lead to more chronic problems.

 Each of your shoulders is made up by a group of muscles and tendons called a rotator cuff.
 This keeps your upper arm inside your shoulder socket.
 It also gives you the strength and motion to rotate and lift your arms.